fledge-iot/fledge/docs/control.rst

   - **Filters**: The filters in the pipeline.
 Click on *Add new filter* to add a new filter to the pipeline.

-    Clicking on the *Add filter* link will display a dialogue in which the filter plugin can be chosen and named.
+    Clicking on the *Add filter* link will display a dialog in which the filter plugin can be chosen and named.

     +-----------------------+
     | |pipeline_filter_add| |